zylx0532/lolisafe/README.md

 ## Virus scanning

-This project is using [clamav](https://www.clamav.net/) to scan files for viruses through [node-clam-engine](https://github.com/srijs/node-clam-engine).
+This project is using [clamav](https://www.clamav.net/) to scan files for viruses through [clamdjs](https://github.com/NingLin-P/clamdjs).

-You will need to install dependencies listed [here](https://github.com/srijs/node-clam-engine#installation).

-If you do not want to use it, you may remove `clam-engine` from the `package.json` file.

-This has only been tested with an Ubuntu machine.
+To use, make sure you have ClamAV daemon running, then edit your `config.js` and specify your the daemon's IP and port.

 ## Running